-Accurate Democracy
+\$ Accurate \$ Democracy

-Funding and Policies Match the Spread and Center of Voter Opinions
+So Funding and Policies Match Voters' Spread and Center

 "This is the site for learning about democracy." - Zoe Weil, author of Most Good, Least Harm, president of the Institute for Humane Education.

 "...a huge contribution to the democracy cause." - John M. Richardson Jr., former chairman of the National Endowment for Democracy.